 If your Easter baskets are looking a little empty this year, we have just the thing to fill them up with some chocolaty goodness.
 These hollow Easter eggs made of drizzled chocolate look so fancy that no one will believe you made them at home on the cheap.

-Here's an edible twist on an Easter egg craft that normally uses yarn and glue.
-Melted chocolate drizzled over a balloon creates a decorative hollow egg that's good enough to eat.
-For an added bunny bonus, you can even hide candy inside!
+In this edible twist on an Easter egg craft, swap yarn and glue for melted chocolate.
+Drizzled over a balloon, it creates a decorative hollow egg that's good enough to eat.
+For an added bunny bonus, you can even hide candy inside.

-Inflate balloons slightly, about the size of a real egg or slightly larger.
+Inflate the balloons slightly, to about the size of a real egg or slightly larger.
 (Do not use water balloons.
 The latex is too thin and will burst when you pour hot melted chocolate on it.)
-Put one cup of chocolate candy melts in a bowl.
+Put 1 cup of chocolate candy melts into a bowl.
 Microwave for 30 seconds at a time, stirring after each heating until completely melted.

-Pour melted chocolate into a piping bag or zip-closed bag.
+Pour the melted chocolate into a piping bag or zip-close bag.
 Cut off the tip.
 Working over the sink or newspaper, hold an inflated balloon by the tied end.
-Lightly spray your balloons with non-stick cooking spray, then drizzle melted chocolate across the bottom of the balloon in all directions.
-Turn balloon over and continue drizzling chocolate over the top and sides.
+Lightly spray your balloons with nonstick cooking spray, then drizzle melted chocolate across the bottom of the balloon in all directions.
+Turn the balloon over, and continue drizzling chocolate over the top and sides.

-Using a clothespin, clip the balloon to a straw or wooden skewer and balance inside of a cup or glass to dry.
+Using a clothespin, clip the balloon to a straw or wooden skewer, and balance it inside a cup or glass to dry.

 And you'll see personalized content just for you whenever you click the My Feed .